Legislative Assembly of British Columbia

 The Legislative Assembly of British Columbia (Assemblée législative de la Colombie-Britannique) is the deliberative assembly of the Legislature of British Columbia, in the province of British Columbia, Canada.
-The other component of the Legislature is the lieutenant governor of British Columbia.
+The legislature also includes the lieutenant governor of British Columbia.
 The assembly has 93 elected members and meets in Victoria.
 Members are elected from provincial ridings and are referred to as members of the Legislative Assembly (MLAs).
 Bills passed by the assembly are given royal assent by the lieutenant governor in the name of the King of Canada.

 The current legislature is the 43rd Parliament.
 The most recent general election was held on October 19, 2024.
 Proceedings of the Legislative Assembly are broadcast by Hansard Broadcasting Services.

 Location

 From 1856 to 1860, the Legislature of the Colony of Vancouver Island met at Bachelor's Hall at Fort Victoria.
 From 1860 to 1898 it was housed in the first permanent building at Legislative Hall or Legislative Council Court, a two-storey wooden building along with four other buildings (Land Office, Colonial Office, Supreme Court, and Treasury) known colloquially as "The Birdcages" because of their shape (burned 1957).
-Since 1898, the Legislature has been located in the British Columbia Parliament Buildings, which features a 500 ft, central dome, two end pavilions, and a gilded statue of George Vancouver.
+Since 1898, the legislature has been located in the British Columbia Parliament Buildings, which features a 500 ft, central dome, two end pavilions, and a gilded statue of George Vancouver.